sorenlouv/backport/docs/configuration.md

 #### `branchLabelMapping`

-Pre-select target branch choices based on the source PR labels.
+Automatically detech which branches a pull request should be backported to, based on the pull request labels.

 CLI: N/A